 There are three main texture types available with bamboo flooring.

-Brushed bamboo flooring is quite similar to the hand scraped process, although the end product is not as wavy-looking.
+Brushed is quite similar to the hand-scraped process, although the end product is not as wavy-looking.

-Only you can determine the best bamboo flooring for your home, so take into consideration things like your budget, maintenance and durability and you’ll select the right one.
-If you still have questions, ask your floor dealer for help, that’s what they’re there for.
+Only you can determine the best bamboo flooring for your home, so take into consideration things like your budget, maintenance, and durability and you’ll select the right one.
+If you still have questions, call one of Ambient’s bamboo flooring professionals at 866-710-7070 today!